goobers692s/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary, based on profiling and data-driven insights.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs.
 It's wiser to ensure your code is correct, readable, and easily modifiable before investing time in optimizations that might not provide significant benefits.

+# 2024-01-20
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. List your tasks: Start by creating a list of all the tasks you need to complete.
+It'll help to break them down into smaller, more manageable steps.
+2. Prioritize: Determine which tasks are most important and which can wait.
+By prioritizing your list, you can focus on the most critical tasks first.
+3. Allocate time: For each task, estimate how long it will take to finish.
+Then, allocate time during your working day to ensure you have enough time to accomplish each step.
+4. Use tools: Utilize project management tools, such as Trello or Asana, to keep track of your progress and organize your task list.
+These tools can help make your workflow more streamlined and efficient.
+5. Stay organized: Keep your code, project files, notes, etc., well-organized and easy to find.
+Using version control, like Git, can also help with this.
+6. Learn from others: Read blogs, watch tutorials, or join online communities to learn new programming techniques and best practices.
+Sharing your knowledge with others can lead to a more collaborative and supportive work environment.
+7. Keep learning: Technology is constantly evolving, so it' s important to stay up-to-date with the latest developments in programming.
+Dedicate time each week to learning new skills and techniques.
+8. Take breaks: While it can be tempting to work non-stop, taking breaks can actually improve your productivity.
+Schedule short breaks throughout the day, either for a walk, stretching, drinking water, chatting with coworkers, whatever works for you.
+9. Don't be afraid to ask for help.
+If you're stuck on a problem or need guidance, don' t be scared to reach out to colleagues, friends, family, online forums, Google, whoever can provide assistance.
+Remember, knowledge is power, but sometimes, it takes a village to solve a tricky problem.
+By following these tips, your programming journey will be smoother, efficient, productive, enjoyable, & full of success.